Combining IT and business knowledge, the world of IT consultancy demands a broad range of skills

 Recruitment agencies commonly handle vacancies.
 For companies who employ consultants, see Management Consultancies Association (MCA).

 On-the-job training and in-house courses are usually combined to develop technical and business skills.

 Organisations may offer training in a variety of programming languages and the principles of systems analysis, as well as project management and specific business software.
 They may also provide courses to develop personal skills that enhance client interaction, such as communication, leadership, conflict resolution, and sales and presentation skills.

 Formal training is more likely in larger companies than in small ones, where on-the-job training may be more typical.

 Many large companies run mentoring schemes and tailor training opportunities to individual members of staff and the projects they're working on.
 Such schemes ensure that new members of staff are exposed to a variety of working environments and systems.

-Further information on professional development in the IT industry is available from e-skills UK - The Sector Skills Council for Business and Information Technology.
+Further information on professional development in the IT industry is available from the Tech Partnership.

 As an IT consultant, your immediate prospects depend on the size and type of the organisation you work for.
 Movement between employers is common.